imrafaelmerino/json-values/docs/index.md

  - [Performance](#performance)
  - [Tools](#tools)

+## <a name="pds"></a> Persistent data structures
+How do we make changes to immutable structures or values in a inexpensive way?
+Using persistent data structures.
+Copy-on-write is inefficient and the performance goes down as you produce new values.
+Why don't we have a persistent Json?
+This is the question I asked myself when I got into functional programming.
+Since I found out no answer, I decided to implement a persistent Json.

 ## <a name="jspath"></a> JsPath
 A JsPath represents a location of a specific value within a JSON.
 It provides an implementation of the Json Pointer specification defined in [rfc6901](https://tools.ietf.org/html/rfc6901) through the static factory